angusmillar/Deprecated-Pyro/README.md

 **Pyro.Backburner (Project)**

 This project is a windows service that can be installed and run to perform long-running, out-of-band, asynchronous tasks for the FHIR Pyro Server.
 There is no hard dependency for this service to be running to use the Pyro FHIR Server.
-When running it connects to the main Pyro FHIR server via SingnalR to receive notifications of tasks to perform.
+When running, it connects to the main Pyro FHIR server via SingnalR to receive notifications of tasks to perform.
 This is currently in development but in future will manage background task such as Subscription notifications and possibly long-running Patient merge operations.

 This windows service uses the [TopShelf](http://topshelf-project.com/) framework and in as easy to install on the command line as follows:

 `C:\BackburnerService\Pyro.Backburner.exe install`

 See [TopShelf Command Documentation](https://topshelf.readthedocs.io/en/latest/overview/commandline.html) for more info.

+The only configration this project requires is the database connection string for the Pyro FHIR server configured here: `Pyro.Backburner\App_Data\Connections.config`

 **Pyro.CodeGeneration (Project)**